 But even though the cloud has made; file-sharing almost effortless, organisations still need to approach this proven business solution with some caution.
 Data is an invaluable asset for any company.
-At the same time; however, the digital world is plagued with prying eyes and malicious actors who can’t wait to get their hands on valuable company data.
+At the same time, however, the digital world is plagued with prying eyes and malicious actors who can’t wait to get their hands on valuable company data.

-This year over 68 million Dropbox accounts were leaked, which revealed that even one of the most durable cloud file-sharing companies could be breached.
+Over 68 million Dropbox accounts were leaked, which revealed that even one of the most durable cloud file-sharing companies could be breached.
 These numbers might be enough to discourage cloud users from sharing files online.
 But if you follow these secure file-sharing tips, you can traverse the cloud without anyone raining on your parade.

 Scramble your data

 So what do you do?
 Install antivirus software?
 Strengthen your firewalls?
 Both data security strategies are perfectly viable.
-But instead of purely relying on breach prevention strategies; take one step ahead and install protection mechanisms that help secure data after a breach.
+But instead of purely relying on breach prevention strategies, take one step ahead and install protection mechanisms that help secure data after a breach.
 We are, of course, talking about encryption.

 Manage password security